Arc-Ninja/Python/README.md

 This is a music-player made in python by Arc_Shaw.
 For using it just download the files in the same folder.

-\n Download the required modules from the requirements.txt file.
+Download the required modules from the requirements.txt file.
 Simply open your terminal go to requirements.txt location and type "pip install -r requirements.txt"